arcan5331/arcan5331/README.md

 - 👋 Hi, I’m @arcan5331
 - 👀 I’m interested in software developing and ANIME
-- 🌱 I’m currently learning C# and .net core
+- 🌱 I’m currently learning PHP and Laravel
 - 📫 How to reach me
 - email : alighaforian@yahoo.com